Apostasy in Islam by country: Bangladesh

+Between 2013 and 2016, more than fifty secularists & atheists (including ex-Muslims) were systematically targeted and killed by the extremist groups.
 The radical Islamist group Hefazat-e-Islam Bangladesh, founded in 2010, created a hit list which included 83 outspoken atheist or secularist activists, including ex-Muslim bloggers and academics.
 Dozens of atheist and secularist Bangladeshis on this list have been targeted for practicing "free speech" and disrespecting Islam, such as Humayun Azad, who was the target of a failed machete assassination attempt, and Avijit Roy, who was killed with meat cleavers; his wife Bonya Ahmed survived the attack.
 Since 2013, 8 of the 83 people on the hit list have been killed; 31 others have fled the country.
-However the majority of the people criticized the killings and the government took strict measures and banned Islamist groups from politics.
+Majority of the people criticized the killings and the government took strict measures and banned extremist groups like Ansar al-Islam.
 On 14 June 2016 approximately 100,000 Bangladeshi Muslim clerics released a fatwa, ruling that the murder of "non-Muslims, minorities and secular activists ... [is] forbidden in Islam".

+Most of the Bangladeshi people who leave Islam become atheists or agnostics.
+Amongst those who convert to other religions, Hinduism dominates the list, as it's perceived as the original ancestral religion of Bengali people before the arrival of Islam and compatible to the Bengali culture.
+Conversion from Islam for marital purposes isn't uncommon in Bangladesh.